ikiapps/detectSilence/README.md

 * [RxSwift](https://github.com/ReactiveX/RxSwift) (installed by [Carthage](https://github.com/Carthage/Carthage))
 * [ffmpeg](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX) with the `silencedetect` filter

-Installation of RxSwift is done with:
+Installation of RxSwift is accomplished with:

 	$ carthage update

-For this project, we can use the Swift modules contained in the toolchain (the command-line tools) for Xcode once RxSwift is dynamically linked to the executable.

 ### Building

 Build the project with Xcode.
 Show the Products folder in the Finder from Xcode.
 Copy the contents of the Products folder to a location of your choice.
 The `detectSilence` binary is needed along with the RxSwift.framework directory and its contents.
+The detectSilence.swiftmodule directory is not needed because the Swift libraries are accessed from the toolchain (the command-line tools) of Xcode.
+This is the external source mentioned in the introduction.

+That concludes the installation process.
+Once installed, the compiled script can be accessed as a normal command.

+## Conclusion

+RxSwift for scripting is a probably an uncommon idea but, then again, Swift for scripting is still catching on, too.
+This project is a demonstration of the possibilities of both while providing a practical tool that can be enjoyed now.

+---

 ## Release Notes

 * v1.0.0 First release verified with Xcode 8.3, Swift 3.1 and RxSwift 3.3.1.
 * v1.0.1 Made sure that the presence of variable width encoded characters do not affect text matches.
+* v1.0.2 Handled negative numbers.
+Fixed output to show only when duration is available.

 ## Repositories